Rascaille2039/Nelson/README.md

 # Nelson is my personal virtual assistant.
 He can be... quite strange.
-Don't feel offended
+Don't feel offended.
+Ask him anything you want.